Abby Mader

 Lauren is a proud Buffalonian (Go Bills!
 Go Sabres!) and enjoys walking around cities and striking up conversations with the people she meets along the way.
 She received a B.S. in Business Administration and an M.A. in Geography from the State University of New York at Buffalo.

-Partnerships & Engagement Specialist
+Partnerships and Engagement Associate

 [email protected]

 Michelle Baron

 [email protected]

 Michelle received her Master of Public Policy with an emphasis in Environmental and Resource Policy and a Bachelor of Science degree in Sustainability Studies at the University of California, Riverside.